-IMPORTANT: Use ONLY oil filters from the engine manufacturer (Kohler 12-050-01).
+IMPORTANT: Use ONLY Kohler oil filters.
+See the Specifications section for a list of recommended filters.
 Aftermarket oil filters may not seal properly and/or may not have the correct pressure relief valve for proper lubrication.

 - 7. Install the new oil filter on the engine.
 Turn the filter clockwise until the rubber gasket contacts the sealing surface, then tighten an additional 3/4 to 1 turn. - 8.
 Close the oil drain valve and tighten until snug.
 Do not overtighten. - 9.
 Fill the crankcase with new, clean oil.
 Use only crankcase lubricants recommended by the engine manufacturer.
-Refer to Specifications in this manual or the engine owner's manual.
+Refer to Crankcase Lubricant (From Factory) on page 3 in the Specifications section of this manual or the engine owner's manual.
 Use the recommended oil viscosity for the expected ambient temperature.
 Oil with the correct viscosity will aid starting in cold weather and assure proper lubrication in hot weather.
 Fill up to, but not above, the "F" mark on the dipstick.
-Crankcase capacity is 1.85 quarts (1.75 liters) plus 1/2 pint (0.24 liters) for the new oil filter.
+Crankcase capacity is 2.0 quarts (1.9 liters) plus 1/2 pint (0.24 liters) for the new oil filter.